Gundagai

 Gundagai is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Gundagai's population, as of November 2025, is approximately 3,788.
-This figure shows an increase of 73 people since the 2021 Census, which reported a population of 3,715.
-The growth from June 2024 to November 2025 is inferred from ABS data showing an estimated resident population of 3,736 and an additional 12 validated new addresses since the Census date.
+Gundagai's population, as of November 2025, is approximately 3,868 people.
+This figure reflects a growth of 153 individuals since the 2021 Census, which recorded a population of 3,715.
+The increase is inferred from ABS' estimated resident population of 3,728 in June 2024 and an additional 12 validated new addresses post-Census date.
 This results in a population density ratio of 1.6 persons per square kilometer.
-Gundagai's growth rate of 2.0% since the census places it within 1.5 percentage points of the SA3 area's growth rate of 3.5%, indicating competitive growth fundamentals.
-Natural growth contributed approximately 52.7% of overall population gains during recent periods.
+Gundagai's growth rate of 4.1% since the 2021 Census exceeds that of its SA3 area (3.9%) and SA4 region, positioning it as a growth leader.
+Natural growth contributed approximately 52.7% to overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
 According to these projections, Gundagai's population is expected to decline by 283 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group, which is projected to increase by 58 people.
+However, specific age cohorts like the 75 to 84-year-olds are projected to increase, with an anticipated growth of 58 people in this group over this period.

 Frequently Asked Questions - Population